 Lindsey Burke is a native of Lexington, Kentucky, who serves as the Democratic State Representative for Kentucky’s 75th House District and holds the position of Caucus Chair for the House Democrats.

-Within that work, Lindsey provides representation in guardianship matters, wills and privates, divorces, and other civil legal needs.
+In 2017, Lindsey founded Micah Legal, a Lexington-based nonprofit law firm that provides sliding-scale civil legal services for individuals and families of moderate-to-low incomes.
+Her firm provides representation in guardianship matters, wills and privates, divorces, and other civil legal needs.

 Since taking office on January 1, 2023, Lindsey has served on key committees including Judiciary, Health Services, Rules, Natural Resources & Energy, and Legislative Oversight & Investigations.